 Always check the label of each ingredient for allergy warnings.

-- Peel and chop onions and wash and chop the potato and carrots.
+- Peel and chop the onions and potatoes and wash and chop the carrots.

 - Heat oil in a large pan then add onions and fry until golden.